nutanix-japan/nai-llm/docs/iep/iep_deploy.md

                         hostedZoneID: _HOSTED_ZONE_ID
             ```

-    4. Use the ClusterIssuer ``letsencrypt-cloudflare`` in the next section for installing NAI

-        ```bash title="Sample NAI Install Command - add other necessary options"
-        helm upgrade --install nai-core nai-core/ \
+    4. Create the ingress resource certificate using the following command:

+        ```bash hl_lines="12 14 16"
+        cat << EOF | k apply -f -
+        apiVersion: cert-manager.io/v1
+        kind: Certificate
+        metadata:
+          name: nai-cert
-         -n nai-system \
+          namespace: nai-system

-         # < Snipped for brevity >
-         # < add other necessary install options >

-         --set gateway.certManager.issuerRef.name=letsencrypt-cloudflare \
-         --set gateway.certManager.issuerRef.kind=ClusterIssuer \
-         --set gateway.certManager.dnsNames[0]=nai.domain.com
+        spec:
+          issuerRef:
+            name: letsencrypt-cloudflare
+            kind: ClusterIssuer
+          secretName: nai-cert
+          commonName: nai.domain.com
+          dnsNames:
+          - nai.domain.com
+        EOF
         ```

+    5. Patch the Envoy gateway with the ``nai-cert`` certificate details

+        ```bash
+        kubectl patch gateway nai-ingress-gateway -n nai-system --type='json' -p='[{"op": "replace", "path": "/spec/listeners/1/tls/certificateRefs/0/name", "value": "nai-cert"}]'
+        ```

-The following steps show how cert-manager can be used to generate a self signed certificate using the default **selfsigned-issuer** present in the cluster for the purposes of the lab.
+The following steps show how cert-manager can be used to generate a **self signed certificate** using the default **selfsigned-issuer** present in the cluster for the purposes of the lab.

 1. Get the NAI UI ingress gateway host using the following command: